JazminRM/aDNA_SummerCourse_UCPH/Exercises/Mapping.md

 BBCC0@CCFGCGFGGGGGGGGFGGGGGGGGGFGGGGGGGGG@CFEBGBGGGGGGEGGGGGGGGGEGGGGGGGGGGGGFF@F
 ```

-{\color{nameColor}Question} Do you remember what each line represents?
+<span stype="color:red"> Question </span> Do you remember what each line represents?
 How many reads are there in each FASTQ file?
 <details>
 <summary> <b>Show answer</b> </summary>
 Each read in the FASTQ file is represented by four lines: